alphasaft/Micro/docs/syntax.md

 ## Other macro forms

-There exist two more macro forms, which are also useful in a variety of situation.
+There exist two more macro forms, which are also useful in a variety of situations.

-The first of these are inline macros, so called because they almost always are one-liners, are much shorter than their block counterparts.
+The first of these are inline macros, so called because they almost always are one-liners, much shorter than their block counterparts.
 They don't have a body, only a head.
 ```
 return (0)                      ## OK
 return (true; false);           ## OK